 Face Size & Positioning:

 For clear identification, your face should occupy 70% to 80% of the photo area.
-Your head should be centered in the frame, and your eyes should be positioned in the upper half of the image to meet proper biometric standards.
+Your head should be centred in the frame, and your eyes should be positioned in the upper half of the image to meet proper biometric standards.

 No Borders Allowed: